AfrarJahin/bangla-ocr/README.md

-An interactive Optical Character Recognition Prototype for Bangla and English.
+Optical Character Recognition Prototype for Bangla and English.
 Made with Gradio and Pytesseract.
 ![image_to_text](/images/ocr.png)